d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ### Batch Normalization During Prediction

-As we mentioned earlier, BN typicaly behaves differently in training mode and prediction mode.
+As we mentioned earlier, BN typically behaves differently in training mode and prediction mode.
 First, the noise in $\mathbf{\mu}$ and $\mathbf{\sigma}$ arising from estimating each on minibatches